-Maurice Sendak’s Weird and Wonderful Nutcracker
+Maurice Sendak’s Weird and Wondrous Illustrations for “The Nutcracker”

 “It is rare and genuine and does justice to the private world of children.
 One can, after all, count on the instincts of a genius.”

 In addition to his beloved children’s books, Maurice Sendak (June 10, 1928–May 8, 2012) vitalized the popular imagination with his equally innovative contributions to theater.
 In 1983, four years after he adapted Where the Wild Things Are for the stage, Sendak designed the set for the Pacific Northwestern Ballet’s production of Nutcracker.
 The iconic two-act ballet had originally premiered on December 18, 1892, with a score by Tchaikovsky and story based on Alexandre Dumas’s 1844 adaptation of E.T.A.
 Hoffmann’s 1816 classic The Nutcracker and the Mouse King — but it was neither a critical nor a commercial success.
 And yet it went on to become one of the most culturally beloved and commercially successful productions of all time, as well as a singular object of secular worship and creative communion at Christmastime.